 None of this is just saving me from struggling.
 It came with advice and ideas on how to improve the next time.

 Again, this is not to say a residency isn’t the best option for any single person.
 It’s just important to realize what the benefits are for any given situation right out of school.
-Finding an understanding mentor, continuing your education, expanding your skill set, and not being thrown into an uncomfortable or dangerous environment are key features of successful ventures out of school.
+Finding an understanding mentor, continuing your education, expanding your skillset, and not being thrown into an uncomfortable or dangerous environment are key features of successful ventures out of school.
 If you can find the perfect combination of these in a residency, you will be able to grow tremendously.
 But if you’re able to find a great opportunity in private practice, do not write off the potential of this position simply because it’s not a residency.
-The leap out of school is hectic, regardless how you choose to leave.
+The leap out of school is hectic, regardless of how you choose to leave.
 Make sure your leap is set up with a clear set of points that are focused on how to make you succeed.
 Ready, set, go!